-In summary the vision anchored on two specific targets, by 2020: GDP of not less than US\$ 900 billion and a per capita income of not less than US\$ 4,000.
-From here on deriving the plan is almost mechanical while growth is aimed at improvement in the quality of life of Nigerians.
+In summary the vision anchored on 2 specific targets, by 2020: GDP of not less than US\$ 900 billion and a per capita income of not less than US\$ 4,000.
+Look at the Vision has revealed that from here on deriving the plan is almost mechanical while growth is aimed at improvement in the quality of life of Nigerians.
 Vision 20:2020 sees people as the fundamental reason for growth hence its efforts towards achieving inclusiveness, equity and balanced development.
 The six main policy thrust of Vision 20:2020 are:

-- Bridging the Infrastructural gap to unleash economic growth and wealth creation; - Optimising the sources of economic growth to increase productivity and competitiveness; - Building a productive, competitive and functional human resource base, for economic growth and social advancement; - Developing a knowledge-based economy; - Improving governance, security, law and order and engendering more efficient and effective use of resources to promote social harmony and conducive business environment for growth; and - Fostering accelerated, sustainable social and economic development in a competitive and environmentally friendly manner.
+- Bridging the Infrastructure gap to unleash economic growth and wealth creation; - Optimising the sources of economic growth to increase productivity and competitiveness; - Building a productive, competitive and functional human resource base, for economic growth and social advancement; - Developing a knowledge-based economy; - Improving governance, security, law and order and engendering more efficient and effective use of resources to promote social harmony and conducive business environment for growth; and - Fostering accelerated, sustainable social and economic development in a competitive and environmentally friendly manner.